4005 S Soapstone Basin Rd. Kamas, UT 84036 801-466-6299 UPDATED: November 2025

 We encourage guardians to drive to camp, meet the director and your camper’s counselors.
 YMCA Camp Roger is located in Soapstone Basin, 14.5 miles east of Kamas, UT on Highway 150 (Mirror Lake Highway).
 From Salt Lake City, take I-80 east past Park City Exit 146 on to US 40 to Heber Go approximately 4-5 miles toward Heber on US 40 Take Exit 4 to Park City ⁄ Kamas and turn left toward Kamas, 11 miles Once in Kamas, turn left at the first stoplight At the NEXT stoplight, turn right on to Highway 150 toward Mirror Lake Travel along Highway 150 for 14.5 miles until you reach Soapstone Basin Turn right, go across the bridge and keep following the dirt road until you see the sign for YMCA Camp Roger on your left.
 Follow the sign into camp and park in the parking lot, next to the horse corral ***Please note that if you are using a device's gps to get to camp, it could take you on the long route for the first three sessions.
 Mirror Lake highway is closed leading into summer.
 However YMCA Camp Roger is accessible from Mirror Lake Highway for all of YMCA Camp Rogers sessions.
 You should not access YMCA Camp Roger from Wolf Creek Pass

 Camper transportation is available to and from YMCA Camp Roger.
 The cost of transportation is $30 each way.
 Space in the vehicle is limited so early registration is required.
-The pick-up/drop-off location is at Mill Creek Elementary school.
-The address is 3761 South 1100 East, Salt Lake City, UT 84107 For Sunday Drop-off: Transportation arrives at 3:30 pm at Mill Creek Elementary (Please be there at 3:25).
+The pick-up/drop-off location is at Utah International Charter School (UICS.)
+The address is 3761 South 1100 East, Salt Lake City, UT 84107 For Sunday Drop-off: Transportation arrives at 3:30 pm at UICS (Please be there at 3:25).
 We will leave by 3:45.
 Transport arrives at Camp at approximately 5:00 pm For Friday pick-up: : Transportation leaves camp by 3:00 pm.
-Transport arrives at Mill Creek Elementary by 4:00 pm (Please be there at 3:45 pm) Camp staff will travel with camper information sheets and call or text the contacts provided if there are any changes to arrival or departure times or emergencies.
+Transport arrives at UICS by 4:00 pm (Please be there at 3:45 pm) Camp staff will travel with camper contact information and call or text the contacts provided if there are any changes to arrival or departure times or emergencies.
 PASSENGER SAFETY RULES: Passengers will be instructed in the following safety procedures prior to transporting: Passengers will remain seated at all times with hands and arms inside vehicle.
 Seat belts will be fastened – one person per seat belt.
 Noise level will be such as to not distract the driver.
 There will be no throwing of objects or other disruptive behavior.
 Passengers will enter and leave the vehicle under the direction of a staff member and/or driver.
 If the vehicle makes an emergency stop, passengers will follow directions of staff member and/or driver and use buddy system if leaving the vehicle.

-YMCA Camp Roger will communicate with families through the following mediums: Facebook: Throughout the week, the photographer will upload photos captured to Facebook and organize them by session week.
-Please note: camp has one photographer who has to cover a large area of ground.
-Your camper may not be photographed as regularly as you might have expected.
+YMCA Camp Roger is excited to share some updates about how we're communicating with families: PHOTOS: Camp photos will continue to be posted and shared so you can stay connected with your camper’s experience.
+Due to recent system changes, photos may now be posted directly to your Parent Portal.
+We may also share them on our Facebook page—so keep an eye out in both places!
 Registration emails: You can expect an email confirming your registration, a welcome email the Sunday before your session, a check-in email the Thursday before your session, and a check-out email the Thursday during your session.
 Mid-week update: Families who have campers attending a full week of camp can expect an email update from their counselors during the middle of the week.
 Social media: Our Instagram and TikTok accounts will occasionally feature fun photos and videos from camp!
 Feedback request: Please consider filling out our parent survey after your session!
-Please ensure you are accessible by phone and email while your camper is at camp in case of emergencies or unexpected situations.
+Please watch for your welcome letter, which will arrive about 10 days before your camp session begins, and join us for our virtual orientation.
+During orientation, we’ll walk you through all the fun new features and show you how to connect with your camper’s time at YMCA Camp Roger.
+Ensure you are accessible by phone and email while your camper is at camp in case of emergencies or unexpected situations.
 Less frequent, but other communications could include a clarification on medicine, a homesick camper wishing to check-in with home, notice of a behavior issue, etc.

 Being away from home can be hard for many campers and their families.
 Camp has two easy ways for you to keep in touch with your camper while they are away: Send your camper daily messages by emailing camproger@ymcautah.org and these messages will be printed and handed out once a day during breakfast.
 Please include your camper's name and cabin assignment in the subject line.
 At Check-In, you can hand in letters/gifts/etc. to our staff with your camper's name and if there is a specific day you would prefer it handed to them.
 YMCA Camp Roger does NOT advise mailing letters to campers due to the inconsistency in delivery to the Kamas Post Office and Camp Staff availability to go to the Post Office.